Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - done with the bar chart in expenses in expenses reports
 - done with the PIG sold and Expense table in expense reports

+ - done with the expenses an reports display including both tables
+ - added logic CRUD for expenses

 # CHANGES
 - I change the API instead of /login-register I change it into /login for login and /register for register because it's the url of each pages